nerdsupremacist/StopTouchingYourFace/README.md

 Well it uses a small (not great) CoreML Classification Model I created using Microsoft's [Custom Vision](https://www.customvision.ai).
 That classifies wether or not someone in the picture is touching their face.

-Sine my model isn't amazing, it make sure that there's actually a face in the image with Visions [VNDetectFaceRectanglesRequest](https://developer.apple.com/documentation/vision/vndetectfacerectanglesrequest).
+Sine my model isn't amazing, I make sure that there's actually a face in the image with Visions [VNDetectFaceRectanglesRequest](https://developer.apple.com/documentation/vision/vndetectfacerectanglesrequest).

 And the rest is just pretty SwiftUI code 😍